aryandeore2004/First-Portfolio/README.md

 # First-Portfolio
-This my first mini project on Web development domain.
+This is my first mini project on Web development domain.
 Languages used:-
 HTML
 CSS.